As used in this subchapter, the following definitions apply, unless the context of the rule clearly indicates otherwise:

-(10) "Determination" means a decision by the department on the merits of a claim, providing the amount of wages and penalty owed for labor performed on a public works contract job.
+(10) "Determination" means a decision by the department which states the amount of wages and penalty (if any) that may be owed for labor performed on a public works contract job.

 (11) "Dispatch city" is the courthouse in the city from the following list which is closest to the center of the job and within the same prevailing wage district, if any: Billings, Bozeman, Butte, Great Falls, Helena, Kalispell, Miles City, Missoula, and Sidney.